Skip to main content

 33 Export

-Popular Cameroonian lager beer, crisp and refreshing in the tropical heat.
+A widely drunk Cameroonian lager, crisp and easy to down in the tropical heat.

 beer5.5%